Amazon.com Widgets

 There is no doubt that Germany's state-owned railway is at the forefront of Europe's rail revolution.
 Hartmut Mehdorn, chief executive of DB, has turned a chronic loss-making railway into a powerful international business.
 It is already a world-class logistics company, with a global business based on its international rail-freight activity.

-Europe is in the grip of a high-speed rail revolution.
+Consequently, Europe is in the grip of a high-speed rail revolution.
 Four new lines are opening with trains running up to 320kph.
-The eastern France TGV line is the first, to be followed by a new link from the Channel Tunnel to a new rail hub at London St Pancras, connecting Britain's first really fast line to the rest of the network.
-Paris will be only two hours 20 minutes away, and Brussels less than two hours.
-By 2008 Brussels will have new high-speed links to Amsterdam and Cologne.
-Railteam's aim is to increase high-speed passengers from 15 million a year today to 25 million by 2010.
+The eastern France TGV line is the first, with a new link from the Channel Tunnel to a new rail hub at London St Pancras, connecting Britain's first really fast line to the rest of the network.
+Brussels has new high-speed links to Amsterdam and Cologne.

 The opening of the TGV-Est marked a huge change of heart for France.
 Its high-speed rail network has been spinning a web from Paris to the corners of the French hexagon since the mid-1970s.
 But now the TGV-Est wires France into the heart of its biggest neighbor, Germany, and gives birth to a joint venture between the French and German state-owned railways, SNCF and Deutsche Bahn (DB

 Although joint ventures between state-owned rail champions and a grand Railteam marketing alliance might not seem an ideal way of introducing a new level of competition into an industry long regarded as rusty, it is an important start.
-International passenger-rail services in Europe will be opened up to competition from January 2010.
-It could lead to a dramatic liberalization of Europe's railways, akin to that of its airlines.
+International passenger-rail services in Europe are open to competition.

 Europe's open skies led to more privatization of state airlines and the emergence of new, low-cost carriers such as easyJet and Ryanair.
 If Europe's railway revolution stays on track, an easyTrain or Ryanrail will emerge.